fabric8io/fabric8/docs/forge.md

     camel-add-endpoint

+### Fabric8 Camel Maven Plugin

+The Camel forge addon provides a command to validate the Camel endpoints in the source code (both Java and XML).
+We provide a [Camel Maven Plugin](camelMavenPlugin.md) that is able to run this command from Maven command line, and report invalidate Camel endpoints.
+You can enable this plugin in your Maven projects as part of the build process, to catch invalid uris before you run the application.

 ### Camel Commands

 The Camel Commands Forge addon enables developers to manage/interact with running Camel applications, using the Apache Camel commands.